 The Home Depot: Explore Color

-Intuitive shoppable aimed at the DIY-ers, The Home Depot Explore Color campaign shows exactly what a fully integrated, layered experience can really look and feel like.
+Intuitive shoppable aimed at the DIY-ers, The Home Depot Explore Color campaign shows exactly what a fully integrated, layered interactive video experience can really look and feel like.

 We’re nothing without the inspiration of others, so to round out our list for 2019 we have a few extra special mentions from our creative friends in interactive video.